 No matter how well a house is looked after, things can go wrong.
 Remember, some everyday issues such as replacing a light bulb, setting the timer on the boiler, and defrosting the freezer are your responsibility.
 To help you look after your house, we have written advice sheets for the most common issues you will come across.
-These are listed in the menu to the left.

 Please call the office immediately if you believe you have an emergency.

 It is important that you understand the difference between an emergency and an issue that you would like fixed quickly.

 Please think carefully about whether the issue is a genuine emergency, or something which is inconvenient but could be dealt with during normal working hours.